 Though pass rates are interesting to look into, they're certainly not indicative of well you'll do on the day of your test.
 Even if your local test centre has the lowest pass rate in the country, you've still got a chance of passing.
 Similarly, even if you headed to an area with a 90% pass rate, that's not to say you'll definitely end up passing.

 Instead of getting preoccupied with statistics, you should concentrate on completing your lessons.
-If you're learning with a local ADI, you can take comfort in knowing they'll make sure you're familiar with the area's most challenging road features and traffic systems.
+If you're learning with a local instructor, you can take comfort in knowing they'll make sure you're familiar with the area's most challenging road features and traffic systems.
 If you're still feeling nervous about your area's pass rates, get your instructor to give you a mock driving test or two.

 So we've discussed the main reasons why some learners opt to head further afield for their practical—and offered a few solutions along the way.
 Next, we're going to look at why it's important to take your test in your local area.